talveRinat/uga_dooga/README.md

-# uga_dooga
+# Uga Dooga

-test task for Uga Dooga LLC
+Test task from Uga Dooga LLC for the position of data analyst